kumar1202/code.fun.do/README.md

     * The first and essential procedure towards flood prediction is monitoring based on identifying the area most vulnerable to flooding, which    gives authorities relevant regions to focus.
     * The topography of the terrain of all the prone areas(near water bodies) will be analysed using Digital Elevation Models(DEM).
     * A flood inundation model will be used to identify areas that will be impacted due to overflow of a water body.
-    * This will allow to set up **alert stations and rescue forces base** at optimum positions in the possible area of disaster in the case of calamity.
+    * This will allow to set up **alert stations and rescue forces base** at optimum positions in the possible area of disaster in the case of calamity saving a lot of lives and proper evacuations.
-    * Due to the optimum position of base stations, **a lot of lives can be saved and evacuation points** can be created to span the particular areas.

 ![Mercator Projection of DEM](https://github.com/kumar1202/code.fun.do/blob/master/predict/merc_projection.png "Mercator Projection of DEM")